NateEag/how-i-code/content/human-names.rst

 It is incorrect to assume that every person in a system has a name.
 Newborn babies don't always have names, and in `some cases it takes time`_ for them to be named.

-It's also a bit intrusive to insist that every person using a system provide one.
+Even for adults, who usually do have names, it's a bit intrusive to insist they give it out.

 When relevant, software should let people add their full name.
 No restrictions should be enforced, but it might be wise to ask for confirmation for strange